 Award amounts vary.
-In 2020, awards ranged from $500 – $4000, which is the maximum possible award.
-The average award amount in 2020 was $1,870.*
+In 2022, awards ranged from $500 – $4,500, which was the maximum possible award.
+The average award amount in 2022 was $3,200.

 The Turner Schulman Endowed Human Rights Internship Award is granted from our pool of funding to allow Penn students to follow their passions to further human rights causes here and around the globe.
 Students who are applying for opportunities not related to human rights are not at a disadvantage in receiving funding.